open-telemetry/opentelemetry-specification/specification/trace/api.md

 specification](https://www.w3.org/TR/trace-context/#tracestate-header).

 The API must implement methods to create a `SpanContext`.
-These methods SHOULD be the only way to create a `SpanContext`:
+These methods SHOULD be the only way to create a `SpanContext`.

-- By generating a new `SpanId`, `TraceId`, and `TraceFlags` when there is no in-process or remote parent.
-- By generating a new `SpanId` and `TraceFlags` and copying the `TraceId` and `TraceState` from an in-process parent.
-- By accepting values for the `SpanId`, `TraceId`, `TraceFlags`, and `TraceState` for a remote parent.
-In this case, the `SpanId`, `TraceId`, and `TraceFlags` must be used as is, and `TraceState` may be modified based on the rules for modification described below.

 This functionality MUST be fully implemented in the API, and SHOULD NOT be overridable.

 ### Retrieving the TraceId and SpanId